Supporting Good Bone & Joint Health Through Nutrition

 As you can see, minerals are particularly important in building bones, and therefore maintaining them.

-Throughout a lifetime, bones are constantly remodelled.
+Bones are constantly remodeled throughout a lifetime.
 This can be relating to stress or damage or simply the regulation of calcium in the body.
 We can thank both osteoblasts and osteoclasts for this.
 Where osteoblasts are the bone forming cells, osteoclasts are responsible for clearing away mineralised and calcified constituents of the bone matrix (which are aged or damaged).

 Bone resorption is tightly regulated by calcium levels in the body.
 When blood calcium levels drop, the parathyroid gland in the neck initiates the secretion of parathyroid hormone.
 This hormone increases the function of osteoclasts.
 As the bone material is dissolved, calcium and phosphate are produced, and they find their way into the blood to maintain body levels.
 This is important because so many other body functions, including heart rhythm depend on calcium.
 On the other side of the scale, when the parathyroid gland detects that calcium levels in the blood are too high, osteoclasts are inactivated.